pablohdzvizcarra/my-software-developer-career/README.md

 programming I wanted to have a record to go in the future and see what decisions I have taken and this repository is the result of that record.

+#### Day 844 Typescript| NestJS

+Today I was learn Typescript with NestJS framework, it's amazing how compare with spring the both frameworks, I finishes my first week how developer, I was can finished all my tasks in the work.

 #### Day 843 Spring/Java | Typescript/Express

 Testing in Typescript it's hard, typescript does not make it easy, I don't want say hate typescript but it's difficult, well it's only a tool and I need know how work with this tool.